marrow/schema/README.rst

   validation tools.

-* **Tests to Ludicrous Speed.**  Marrow Schema now has more individual tests (600+) than executable statements, and they execute in less than two seconds on most interpreters!
+* **Tests to Ludicrous Speed.**  Marrow Schema now has more individual tests (600+) than executable statements, and they execute few seconds on most interpreters!
 Remember, kids: mad science is never stopping to ask "what's the worst that could happen?"

+* **Expanded Travis coverage.**  Travis now runs the py26 and pypy3 test runners.

 5. License
 ==========